Convergence and Applications of ADMM on the Multi-convex Problems: Experiments

-\textbf{Metric and Baselines.} The metric used to evaluate the performance is Area Under the Receiver operating characteristic Curve (AUC).
-Five comparison methods including the state-of-the-arts Multi-task learning (MTL), Multi-resolution Event Forecasting (MREF), and Distant-supervision of Heterogeneous Multitask Learning (DHML) as well as classic methods logistic regression (LogReg) and Lasso. $\rho$ was set to 1 for miADMM.
-All the hyper-parameters were tuned by 5-fold cross-validation.\\ \textbf{Performance.} As shown in Figure \ref{fig:convergences}, miADMM generally performs the best among all the methods, with DHML the second-best performer.
-Both of them outperform the others typically by at least 5\%-10\%.
-This is because that both of them leverage the multilingual correlation among the features to boost up the model generalizability.
-Thanks to the framework of multi-task learning, MTL and MREF obtained a competitive performance with AUC typically over 0.7, which outperform simple methods like LogReg and LASSO by 5\% on average.\\ \textbf{Efficiency.} In Experiment III, we also compared the training time of the miADMM in comparison with all baselines on 9 datasets.
-The training time was averaged by running 5 times.\\ The training time was shown in Table \ref{tab:runtime}.
-Overall, the miADMM was the most efficient of all methods whatever dataset we chose.
+\textbf{Efficiency.} In Experiment II, we also compared the training time of the proposed ADMM in comparison with all baselines on 9 datasets.
+The training time was averaged by running 5 times.
+The training time was shown in Table \ref{tab:runtime}.
+We do not show BCD because its training time is similar to the proposed ADMM.
+Overall, the proposed ADMM was the most efficient of all methods for all datasets.
 It consumed no more than 30 seconds on all datasets.
-MTL was ranked second, but it spent hundreds of seconds on some datasets, like BR and MX.
-As the most time-confusing baselines, LogReg and MREF trained a model by thousands of seconds or more.
+MTL ranked second, but it spent hundreds of seconds on some datasets, like BR and MX.
+As the most time-consuming baselines, LogReg and MREF trained a model in thousands of seconds or more.